Operating Grants for Organizations

 If I meet the eligibility requirements and I apply, will I definitely receive a grant?

 Applicants are not guaranteed to receive a grant because we will likely receive more applications than we will be able to fund.
+We expect that the number of applications will far exceed the likely number of grants to be awarded.
+Please review the guidelines for the Creative Experiences grant as an additional opportunity.

 Can I make a change to an application that I have submitted?

-Prior to the application deadline (June 13, 2024, at 11:59pm ET), you can contact us to reopen your application so you can make changes.
+Prior to the application deadline (April 17, 2025 at 11:59pm ET), you can contact us to reopen your application so you can make changes.
 You MUST re-submit the application by the deadline.
 Once the deadline has passed, you will not be able to change your application content, unless you are specifically contacted by staff requesting revisions.

 Post-Award